ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](crop_viewport.gif)](crop_viewport.gif)

-A 'viewport crop' flag is also very important when cropping GIF animations, as it not only adjusts the canvas size, but also insures all the image frames are still correctly positioned within the cropped area.
+A 'viewport crop' flag is also very important when cropping GIF animations, as it not only adjusts the canvas size, but also ensures all the image frames are still correctly positioned within the cropped area.
 Without this option cropping a GIF animation is very difficult requiring external correction of the image canvas size and offsets.
-For and example of this, see [Animation Crop, with the canvas too](../anim_mods/#crop_viewport).
+For an example of this, see [Animation Crop, with the canvas too](../anim_mods/#crop_viewport).

-In many ways a 'viewport crop' is closely related to the special [Viewport Distort Setting](../distorts/#distort_viewport) in that both act is if they are a 'window' into the resulting image.
+In many ways, a 'viewport crop' is closely related to the special [Viewport Distort Setting](../distorts/#distort_viewport) in that both act is if they are a 'window' into the resulting image.
 Both can be used as a 'cropping' method.
 Note that crop only expands the 'canvas' it does not fill out the image, while distort will always 'fill out' the image using [Virtual Pixels](../misc/#virtual-pixel) nessary, but it also proserved the windows virtual canvas offset.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The '`!`' flag can NOT be used when generating multi-image [Tiled crops](#crop_tile), or with equal-area tile cropping, where it has a different meaning.
 > See the appropriate sections below.

-### Crop relative to Gravity
+### Crop relative to Gravity {#crop_gravity}

 The offset position of the "`-crop`" by default is relative to the top-left corner of the image.
-However by setting the "`-gravity`" setting, you can tell "`-crop`" to cut the image relative to either the center, corner, or an edge of the image.
+However, by setting the "`-gravity`" setting, you can tell "`-crop`" to cut the image relative to either the center, corner, or an edge of the image.

 The most common use of a gravitated crop, is to crop the '`center`' of an image.